govend/govend/README.md

 The command `govend` only scans for external packages and downloads them to the `vendor` directory in your project.
 You may need more control over versioning your dependencies so that reliable reproducible builds are possible.

-`govend` can save the path and commit revisions of each package dependency in a `vendor.yml` file.
+`govend` can save the path and commit revisions of each repository downloaded in a `vendor.yml` file.
-This is called locking dependencies.
+This is called vendor locking.
-The format of the file can be `JSON` or `TOML` as well.
+The format of the file can be specified to be `JSON` or `TOML`, `YAML` is used by default.
-Usually this file is located in the root directory of your project and is included in your version control system.
+Usually this file is located in the root directory of your project and should be included in your version control system.

-To lock dependency versions and generate a `vendor.yml` file use the `-l` flag:
+To generate a `vendor.yml` file use the `-l` flag:

 ```Bash
 $ cd project/root